 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee and its network of member firms, each of which is a legally separate and independent entity.
 Please see www.deloitte.com/bg/about for a detailed description of the legal structure of Deloitte Touche Tohmatsu Limited and its member firms.

-America for Bulgaria Foundation Statement of Financial Position December 31, 2010 and 2009
+America for Bulgaria Foundation Statement of Financial Position December 31, 2011 and 2010 in 11. n ne. n n d c